mosip/documentation/docs/integration/authenticator.md

     /**
      * Get the list of KYC signing certificates and their details.
+     * List of certificates used for verifying KYC JWT will be published in /.well-known/jwks.json, as per OIDC standards
      * @return list of certificates
      */
     List<KycSigningCertificateData> getAllKycSigningCertificates() throws KycSigningCertificateException;